HackYourFuture-CPH/node.js/week1/lesson-plan.md

 ### Building a simple http webserver

 Go to the `teacher-live-coding` [project repository](https://github.com/HackYourFuture-CPH/teacher-live-coding), run using `nodemon ./src/backend/simple-webserver.js`.
 Try and implement this functionality from the bottom while explaining.

+# Exercises

+The template for in-class exercises is in this repository: https://github.com/HackYourFuture-CPH/Nodejs-exercise-template.

+Every student should have it cloned locally and setup according to the instructions in the repository.
+See https://github.com/HackYourFuture-CPH/Nodejs-exercise-template/tree/main/week1 for the instructions and requirements.